Words by Simon Difford

 The Sidecar is a classic cocktail made with cognac, triple sec orange liqueur and lemon juice.
-Traditionally made to be on the slightly sour side of balanced, it is often served in a glass with a sugared rim to compensate.
-However, modern bartenders tend to forgo the sugared rim and balance when mixing with the addition of a dash of sugar syrup or other sweetener.
+Made to be on the slightly sour side of balanced, it is often served in a glass with a sugared rim to compensate.
+However, modern bartenders tend to forgo the sugared rim and balance when mixing with the addition of a dash of sugar syrup or another sweetener.

 The proportions of this drink are debated as much as its origin.
-Perhaps due to ease rather than balance, the equal parts formula (1 x brandy, 1 x triple sec and 1 x lemon juice) was the earliest published recipe (Harry McElhone's 1919 ABC of Cocktails and Robert Vermeire's 1922 Cocktails: How to Mix Them) and still seems popular to this day.
+Perhaps due to ease rather than balance, the equal parts formula (1 x brandy, 1 x triple sec and 1 x lemon juice) was the earliest published recipe (Robert Vermeire's 1922 Cocktails: How to Mix Them and Harry McElhone's 1922 ABC of Cocktails) and still seems popular to this day.

 In his 1948 Fine Art of Mixing Drinks, David A. Embury writes of the 'equal parts' Sidecar, "This is the most perfect example of a magnificent drink gone wrong".
-He argues that "Essentially the Sidecar is nothing but a Daiquiri with brandy in the place of rum and Cointreau in the place of sugar syrup" and so the Daiquiri formula should be followed (2 x brandy, 1/2 x triple sec and 1/4 lemon juice).
-This may work for a Daiquiri but makes for an overly dry Sidecar.
+He argues, "Essentially the Side Car is nothing but a Daiquiri with brandy in the place of rum and Cointreau in the place of sugar syrup or orgeat."
+Embury then gives his 8:2:1 Daiquiri formula (2 brandy, 1/2 triple sec and 1/4 lemon juice).

-In his 1930 The Savoy Cocktail Book, Harry Craddock calls for 2 x brandy, 1 x Cointreau and 1 x lemon juice.
+In his 1930 The Savoy Cocktail Book, Harry Craddock calls for 2 brandy, 1 Cointreau and 1 lemon juice.

 There have been periods when it has been fashionable to coat the rim of the glass in which this drink is served with sugar.
 The earliest written reference to this is in 1934.
 Thankfully sugar rims are now out of vogue and, as Embury writes in his book, "A twist of lemon may be used if desired and the peel dropped into the glass.
 Otherwise no decoration."